Irvinton House Museum

 Visit AAM's website here.

 About the Museum

 The Irvinton House Museum is currently conducting research related to the end of the Trachoma Hospital.
-If anyone has any information related to Dr. Robert Sory, the chief physician for the hospital, or any of his surviving relatives we would love for you to bring this to us.
-We are also looking for any still surviving patients from the last few years of the hospital’s existence in the last 1940s if anyone has any information related to this.
-If you have anything regarding the house’s time as a trachoma hospital we encourage to contact us at the information below.
+If anyone has any information related to Dr. Robert Sory, the chief physician of the hospital at that time, or any of his surviving relatives, we would love to hear from you.
+We are also looking for any surviving patients from the last few years of the hospital’s existence in the late 1940s.